MicrosoftDocs/dynamics-365-fraud-protection/content/provision-azure-tenant.md

 If your company already has an Azure tenant and you are an administrator, sign in to Fraud Protection using your company email address.
 On successful validation, the Fraud Protection service will be provisioned for your Azure tenant, and you can [configure access for other users](configure-user-access.md) and begin [integrating your systems with the Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md).

-You will be prompted if there is no Azure tenant for your organization or if you are not an administrator for your existing tenant.
+You will be prompted for a tenant if there is no Azure tenant for your organization or if you are not an administrator for your existing tenant.
 If you need to configure a new tenant, see the instructions under "Create and provision a new tenant in Azure AD."
 If you have a tenant but do not have sufficient administrative privileges, contact your existing administrator for access.

 ## Create and provision a new tenant in Azure AD